seancorfield/honeysql/doc/clause-reference.md

 For the first and second cases, you'll use the `:values` clause to specify rows of values to insert.

+`:replace-into` is part of the `:mysql` dialect that produces a `REPLACE INTO` statement but otherwise has identical syntax to `:insert-into`.

 ```clojure
 ;; first case -- table specifier: